 House, a conflict-resolution catalyst that is now part of Mercy Corps.
 I am an Advisory Board Member of

-both Social Hearts (Tokyo, Japan) and New York's Build Academy which focuses on urban infrastructure,
+both Social Hearts (Tokyo, Japan) and New York's Build Academy which focuses on urban infrastructure, diversity,

 smart cities and sustainable and resilient design.
-I also act as a speaker and panel chair on innovation,

 " which was recommended

 by leading scholars, corporate executives and the intelligence community.
 I am currently preparing, for 2021,